pipegalera/ml_diabetes/readme.md

-🚧🚧🚧 --- WIP --- 🚧🚧🚧
+🚧🚧🚧 --- Work In Progress --- 🚧🚧🚧

 # Deep Neural Nets & Gradient Boosted Trees for Diabetes Prediction

+The purpose of this experiment is:

+1) Replicating the scarse literature on the topic.

-The purpose of this experiment is comparing the performance metrics of different non-parametric models predicting Diabetes using public [NHANES data](https://www.cdc.gov/nchs/index.htm).
+2) Compare the performance metrics of different non-parametric models predicting Diabetes using public [NHANES data](https://www.cdc.gov/nchs/index.htm).

-## Literature
+## Literature on the topic

 - Dinh et al. (2019): [A data-driven approach to predicting diabetes and cardiovascular disease with machine learning](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-019-0918-5)
 - Cahn et al. (2020): [Prediction of progression from pre-diabetes to diabetes: Development and validation of a machine learning model](https://onlinelibrary.wiley.com/doi/10.1002/dmrr.3252)